florisvanvugt/biotop/specification_hdf5.md

 * `convert_acq_to_h5py.py` converts Biopac Acknowledge data into HDF5.
 Note that you need to edit the script for the column assignments to make sense.
 * `convert_B3_to_h5py.py` converts Brams Bio Box data into HDF5.
 Again, review the conversion file whether the assumptions apply.

+## Future

+* TODO Add a header as well, so that we can list participants as well as have other data
+* TODO Add a time vector?
+How?